-St Ives is a beautiful Cornwall seaside town that wraps around the harbour with breathtaking scenery of the north Cornwall Atlantic coast.
+St Ives is a beautiful Cornwall seaside town that wraps around the harbour with breathtaking scenery of the North Cornwall Atlantic coast.

 Close to the harbour, its streets are narrow, winding with uneven cobbles.

-With the benefit of the Atlantic swells and warmth of the Gulf Stream, the area offers some of the best surf conditions for all abilities in Cornwall.
+With the benefit of the Atlantic swells and the warmth of the Gulf Stream, the area offers some of the best surf conditions for all abilities in Cornwall.
 But St Ives greatest asset is that the closest beaches which surround the town all have slightly different aspects to offer something to suit all visitors.

 Although this is clearly a seaside town there is much more than just the magnificent beaches.